FLAMEGPU/ABM_Framework_Comparisons/README.md

 Alternatively, a singularity container can be generated from the Dockerfile if required.

 > Note: This requires an Nvidia or greater GPU, with a CUDA 11.8 compatible driver installed on the host system.

-> Note: This does not (currently) include Mason execution.

 To make use of the docker container currently (as it is not pushed to a registry):